-The Earth, as a habitat for animal life, is in old age and has a fatal illness. width=0.8 delta=0.6 Several, in fact.
+The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+Several, in fact.
 It would be happening whether humans had ever evolved or not.
-But our presence is like the effect of an old-age patient who smokes many packs factor=0.4 of cigarettes per day-and we humans are the cigarettes.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.